kwmsmith/scipy2013-cython-tutorial/blog-post/cython-tutorial.rst

 skipped during the SciPy tutorial.
 I will likely cover typed memoryviews in more depth, and perhaps give more detail on getting Cython to work with modern Fortran and templated C++.
 If you have a subscription to Enthought Canopy, you will receive a notification for the webinar, so stay tuned.
+Or sign up for an Enthought account [account] to get a notification.

 .. [tut] http://conference.scipy.org/scipy2013/tutorial_detail.php?id=105